 About

 For those seeking documentation, the ArchWiki is the best resource available.
-In fact, it's so good that it can be a perfect trap for a curious mind.
+In fact, it's so good that it can be a perfect trap for the curious people.
 My goal here is to gather the information I find relevant for my own use case, allowing me to setup and maintain a simple and aesthetic Arch Linux Wayland environment while minimizing the chances of falling down a rabbit hole.

 it's called "dotfiles" because that folder ".config" starts with a dot and is therefor hidden